ChetanXpro/email-information-extraction-api/README.md

-# typescript-starter
+# email-information-extraction-api
-- This starter code i use mostly for my nodejs server.
+- Extraction of some important points from email using gpt